Jada-Cherie/JWILA/README.md

 # JWILA
-A recreation of the JWILA website as a project using HTML and CSS
+A recreation of the JWILA website as a project using HTML and CSS, not functional